RashedRifat/Multiple-Object-Style-Transfer/README.md

 Another limitation of this program is that it does not provide a trainable model.
 In pursuit of greater speed and efficiency, this capability was compromised.
 Both the Detectron2 and neural style transfer architecture have been pre-trained on the COCO dataset.

 Finally, some derivative issues arise when these models are applied in conjunction.
 Some portions of the resultant image might become oddly distorted.
 This results when two layers occupy the same space - the result of adding these two layers creates an interference that distorts the final image.
 This originates from the Detectron2 structure, where objects may be identified with pixels being attributed to more than a single object.
 This effect carries over the course of the program and results in layers which are not pixel exclusive.
 One solution to this could be to re-train the Detecron2 on an image.
 This will compromise in speed while increasing accuracy.
 The authors are attempting to address this issue in further edits.

+*Update:* The issue of fringe effects was fixed in a later commit.
+This problem arose when layers were being added to the inverse image (the base) - several layers overlapped due to the mask overlap defined by the Detectron2.
+The solution was also in this final merging step.
+Instead of adding the pixels of each layer to the base image, pixels were only added if there was not a base pixel already present.
+This ensures that layers do not overlap, and the final result is a picture that preserves stylization fidelity.
+This solution was implemented here and not upstream so as avoid bugs with stylizing the content image.

+# Updates

+8/1/2020: Fringe Effects issue resolved.
+Explanation located above.

+8/3/2020: Light Stylization was added to the project.
+An explanation has been provided above in the demo.